 The accounting cycle’s first four steps are identifying and analyzing transactions, recording them to a journal, posting journal info to a ledger, and preparing an unadjusted trial balance.

-Which Steps Of The Accounting Cycle Should Be Completed First?
+Which Out Of The Accounting Cycle Steps Should Be Completed First?

 Analyze and record exchanges